rrwick/Deepbinner/README.md

 Sort fast5 files during sequencing

 Required:
   --in_dir IN_DIR                Directory where sequencer deposits fast5 files
   --out_dir OUT_DIR              Directory to output binned fast5 files

 Models (at least one is required):
   -s START_MODEL, --start_model START_MODEL
                                  Model trained on the starts of reads -e END_MODEL, --end_model END_MODEL
                                  Model trained on the ends of reads

 Barcoding:
   --scan_size SCAN_SIZE          This much of a read's start/end signal will examined for barcode
                                  signals (default: 6144)
   --score_diff SCORE_DIFF        For a read to be classified, there must be this much difference
-                                   between the best and second-best barcode scores (default: 0.5) --require_both                   When classifying reads using two models (read start and read end) require both barcode calls to match to make the final call (default:
+                                 between the best and second-best barcode scores (default: 0.5) --require_both                 When classifying reads using two models (read start and read end) require both barcode calls to match to make the final call (default: False)

-                                   False)
+Performance:
+  --batch_size BATCH_SIZE        Neural network batch size (default: 256)
+  --intra_op_parallelism_threads INTRA_OP_PARALLELISM_THREADS
+                                 TensorFlow's intra_op_parallelism_threads config option (default:
+                                 4)
+  --inter_op_parallelism_threads INTER_OP_PARALLELISM_THREADS
+                                 TensorFlow's inter_op_parallelism_threads config option (default:
+                                 1)
+  --device_count DEVICE_COUNT    TensorFlow's device_count config option (default: 1)
+  --omp_num_threads OMP_NUM_THREADS
+                                 OMP_NUM_THREADS environment variable value (default: 16)

 Other:
-  --batch_size BATCH_SIZE          Neural network batch size (default: 128)
   -h, --help                     Show this help message and exit
 ```

+## Performance

+Deepbinner lives up to its name by using a very _deep_ neural network.
+It's therefore not particularly fast, but should be fast enough to keep up with a MinION run.
+If you want to squeeze out a bit more performance, try adjusting the 'Performance' options.
+[Read more here](https://www.tensorflow.org/performance/performance_guide) for a detailed description of these options.
+In my tests, it can classify about 25 reads/sec using 12 threads (the default).
+Giving it more threads helps a little, but not much.